RMED24/SevenSeas/README.md

 SevenSeas is built with the cutting-edge technology of Tauri and SvelteKit, SevenSeas offers an unparalleled gaming experience that's fast, secure, and cross-platform.

+## FAQ

+We strongly encourage you to check out our landing page at [sevenseas.moe](https://sevenseas.moe/).
+Many of the questions are answered on this page.

 ## Features

 Whilst the project is still under the development, we have a lot of features in the works.
 Such as: